Shelf Life Systems white logo

 How Can You Extend the Shelf Life of Your Craft Beer?

 Without an adequate stabilization process, your beer’s shelf life could be left up to chance in kegs and with distributors.
 The risk of refermentation and exploding cans prompts many breweries to pasteurize.
-The most important step to keeping cans intact and on the shelf for brewers is pasteurization.
+The most important step to avoid exploding cans is pasteurization.
 Exploding cans can hurt the credibility of your brewery and result in significant revenue or product loss.

 Pasteurization prevents refermentation by yeast or spoilage microorganisms after packaging.
 The process ensures that flavors are maintained over time without compromising quality, freshness, or consistency.
-And new technologies and methods continuously improve the process, including more precise temperature control to shorter processing times.
-These advancements help to enhance the efficiency and effectiveness of pasteurization.
+New technologies and methods continuously improve the process, leading to more precise temperature control and shorter processing times, which can boost your brewer’s capacity to produce more high-quality beer.

 How to Foolproof Your Distribution